 Numerous studies are underway on CBD products, including tea varieties.
 To date, there is very little data that nonprescription CBD products available on the market can treat any specific medical condition.

-Anecdotally, some individuals report potential benefits of CBD tea, which include managing:
+Anecdotally, some individuals report potential benefits of CBD tea,

 - sleep disturbances